 Interviews

-For accepted interviews, we can also offer $150 to the interviewee and up to $50 for transcription software upon request.
+For accepted interviews, we can also offer $150 to the interviewee and up to $50 for transcription software upon request and with receipt.

-- Poetry or works of fiction.
+- Poetry, fiction, book reviews, or other literary works.
 T&W Magazine is not a literary magazine.
 We publish tools, resources, and reflections on the art of teaching creative writing.

 - Work written for an academic audience.
-We appreciate a lively personal style geared toward a general audience.
+We prefer a lively, personal style geared toward a general audience.

-- Lesson plans or articles focusing on other art forms or non-literary writing (such as visual art, performance art, academic writing).
+- Lesson plans or articles focusing on other art forms or non-literary writing (such as visual art and academic or technical writing).
 Exceptions may be made when integrated with creative writing on a case by case basis.

 Submitting to Teachers & Writers Magazine

-The initial approach to Teachers & Writers Magazine should be either:
+All submissions to Teachers & Writers Magazine should be shared via Submittable:

 Rights